wicked-rainman/DAPL/docs/DAPL_OVERVIEW.md

       Code within the loop block is executed once for each record contained in each input file identified in setup().
 A data structure is created for each record, populated with each fieldname and field value found.
 All functions within the loop block reference this global structure.
-Once the record has been processed, the structure is removed.
+Once the record has been processed, the structure is removed, ready to be populated with the fields in the next record.
+Other than maintaining a count of input and output records and maintaining file or memory pointers for any reference files, there is no state within the code block.
+This allows for processing of undefinably large volumes of input.

 2. Setup functions.